practicalli/clojure-web-services/projects/leiningen/todo-app/postgres/postgres-toolbelt-commands.md

 Heroku Postgres is integrated directly into the Heroku toolbelt and offers several commands that automate many common tasks associated with managing a database-backed application.

+> ####Hint::psql required for some commands
-> ####Hint:: Some of these commands require a postgres cleint to be installed on your computer to work.
+> Some of these commands require a postgres cleint to be installed on your computer to work.

 ## pg:info